darkk99/sss-blue-guide/README.md

 <details>
   <summary>Diamond Mask</summary>
+  ### test
-    1. Black bear - Gives 1 diamond egg on one of the later quests.<br>
+  1. Black bear - Gives 1 diamond egg on one of the later quests.
-    2. Brown bear - Gives 1 diamond egg (23rd quest)<br>
+  2. Brown bear - Gives 1 diamond egg (23rd quest)
-    3. Shadow bear - Last quest gives 3 diamond eggs<br>
+  3. Shadow bear - Last quest gives 3 diamond eggs
-    ..* <sub> Sage Journey 10 gives 2 diamond eggs, but requires you to collect 250b of any pollen. do sage journey 9 though and just get it over time if you don't want to do brown bear</sub><br>
+  ..* <sub> Sage Journey 10 gives 2 diamond eggs, but requires you to collect 250b of any pollen. do sage journey 9 though and just get it over time if you don't want to do brown bear</sub>
 </details>